Regiden/RadicalFishEngine_OLD/_RadicalFishGDX/src/de/radicalfish/README.md

 [The GameContainer][1]
 -----------------

-The heart and soul of the engine is this little class.
+The heart and soul of the engine is this 'little' class.
 It extends the [ApplicationListener][2] from libgdx.
 The main use of the class is to handle the calls for the [Game][3] class.
 It provides you with a single [Graphics][4] object which gives you a Slick2D/Java2D like way of handling the matrix context of the game.
 You can scale and offset the matrix for all upcoming drawings and also push and pop these changes.
 The `GameContainer` has some other neat features too:

 * y-down viewport be default (or y-up if you prefer it)